List of sovereign states and dependent territories in Oceania: United Nations member states

 This section includes all sovereign states located predominantly in Oceania that are member states of the United Nations.
 All 14 states are full members of the Pacific Islands Forum.

 Associated states

 Two states, the Cook Islands and Niue, are in free association with New Zealand.
-While maintaining a close constitutional and political relationship with New Zealand, both states are members of several United Nations specialized agencies with full treaty-making capacity, and have independently engaged in diplomatic relations with sovereign states under their own name.
-Both are also full members of the Pacific Islands Forum.
-Because of these features, they are sometimes considered to have de facto status as sovereign states.
+While maintaining a close constitutional and political relationship with New Zealand, both states have full treaty-making capacity and are members of several United Nations specialized agencies.
+Both independently engage in diplomatic relations with sovereign states under their own name, and are full members of the Pacific Islands Forum.
+Because of these features, both act in many ways as fully independent states.

 Non-sovereign territories

 The following are entities considered to be within Oceania that fall into one of these categories: